 This article contains the following sections:

 - Compatible Games

 In simple terms, the Mod pulls the “Fire Button” on your behalf.
-When you hold down the R2 button, the mod keeps pressing the fire-button on the background over and over again until you release it.
-It also lets you focus on aiming better by taking away a need of constantly smashing the “Fire-Button”
+When you hold down the R2 button, the mod keeps pressing the fire button on the background over and over again until you release it.
+It also lets you focus on aiming better by taking away the need to constantly smashing the “Fire Button”

 While Rapid Fire will not usually make a full-auto gun shoot any faster, it can have positive side effects on full-auto guns, such as eliminating recoil thus increasing accuracy at a long range.

 There are a few things to keep in mind:

 - Every game and gun has a speed cup preset by the game developer.
 It is impossible for any controller to go above that cup and shoot faster since it has been coded in the game.